lammy8/Vince_Portfolio/README.md

 The aim of this notebook is to use a cluster the online retail customers for targeted marketing oppurtunities.
 The data consists of transactions for a UK online retail store that specialises in gifts.

-The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/clustering/K-Means/Online%20retail%20clustering.ipynb)
+The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/clustering/K-Means/Online%20retail%20clustering.ipynb) This notebook uses data provided on [Kaggle](https://www.kaggle.com/hellbuoy/online-retail-customer-clustering) and follows the example by [Manish Kumar.](https://www.kaggle.com/hellbuoy/online-retail-k-means-hierarchical-clustering)

 </details>